Back to Blog

 Light spotting (implantation bleeding)

-About 25–30% of pregnant women experience some spotting in the first trimester, and most of these pregnancies continue normally.
-The most common cause is implantation — when the embryo burrows into the uterine lining around days 10–14 after ovulation.
+About 25–30% of pregnant women experience spotting in the first trimester, and most of these pregnancies continue normally.
+The most common cause is implantation: the embryo burrows into the uterine lining around days 10–14 after ovulation.
 Implantation bleeding typically appears as light pink or brown spotting, lasts 1–3 days, and is lighter than a normal period.

 Spotting can also occur after cervical irritation (during a vaginal exam or after sex), due to a subchorionic hematoma (a pocket of blood near the placenta that usually resolves on its own), or for no identifiable reason.
 Not all spotting is meaningful, and not all spotting requires intervention.